OI-wiki/OI-wiki/docs/math/number-theory/quad-residue.md

 ## 参考文献

 [^ref1]: Daniel.
 J. Bernstein.
 Faster Square Roots in Annoying Finite Fields.

 [^ref2]: S. Müller, On the computation of square roots in finite fields, Design, Codes and Cryptography, Vol.31, pp. 301-312, 2004

 [^ref3]: A. Menezes, P. van Oorschot and S. Vanstone.
 Handbook of Applied Cryptography, 1996.

-[^ref4]: Alin Bostan, Ryuhei Mori.
-[A Simple and Fast Algorithm for Computing the N-th Term of a Linearly Recurrent Sequence](https://arxiv.org/abs/2008.08822).
+[^ref4]: Alin Bostan, Ryuhei Mori.[A Simple and Fast Algorithm for Computing the N-th Term of a Linearly Recurrent Sequence](https://arxiv.org/abs/2008.08822).